 There’s a phrase that highlights the difference between our way of working and that of project builders.
 In initial briefing meetings, client questions often begin with “Can we…?”
 The answer, in our case, is almost always “Yes”.
 “Can we have higher ceilings?”
 Yes.
 “Can we have doorways widened for wheelchair access?”
 Yes.
 “Can we have a raised roof over the living areas?”
 Yes.
 “Can we have a separate food preparation area off the kitchen?”
 Yes.
 You are the client.
 You get to ask.

 Obviously, these questions have budget implications but our distinct business model caters for this.
-We are able to do so with a high degree of accuracy because our design team, Brian Stacey and Bruce Marshall, functions as a design studio embedded within a building company, which means they are not guessing at figures—they have a very strong knowledge of construction methodology and costs.
-They’ll be able to tell you whether your needs can likely be met within your nominated budget.
-Depending on your site and your requirements it may be that $440,000 is sufficient, or that $800,000 is not enough.
+We are able to do so with a high degree of accuracy because our Architect Bruce Marshall, operates a design studio embedded within a building company, which means we are not guessing at figures—Bruce has a very strong knowledge of construction methodology and costs.
+We are able to tell you whether your needs can likely be met within your nominated budget.
+Depending on your site and your requirements it may be that $480,000 is sufficient, or that $800,000 is not enough.

 Back to Apples & Oranges